 Fields of Study: Hinduism; Religion in South Asia; Medical Humanities; History of Medicine in India; Sanskrit Language and Literature; Kerala History and Culture

-Fields of Study: Classical Japanese literature (especially court fiction & its reception and early kabuki)
+Fields of Study: Classical Japanese literature (especially court fiction and its reception and early kabuki)

 John D. Dunne